 And likely that journey in Christ will not mean never wrestling with gender confusion again, but will mean being whole in Jesus, by faith forgiven and completed in Him, struggles and all, fully accepted, adopted, adored, and walking forward in trusting obedience.

-For a fascinating personal story on this, go here.
+For a fascinating personal story on the growing trend of gender transition regret, go here.